worldyne/dsc-1-12-10-holdout-validation-seattle-ds-career-040119/README.md

 [Click Here to visit the official documentation for this method.](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html)

 Here is how you would run it .
-We shall first generate some sample data to represent our X and y variables, and see how the split is applied to the data.
+We will first generate some sample data to represent our X and y variables, and see how the split is applied to the data.

 ```python